-Campers should not bring valuables, electronics, sharp objects, or other items that are not needed for camp activities.
-If you want your child to bring a cell phone, it must be checked in the main office at the beginning of the day.
-It will be returned at the end of the day when the parent signs the camper out.
+Campers should not bring valuables, electronics, sharp objects, Pokemon Cards or other items that are not needed for camp activities.
+If you want your child to bring a cell phone, please notify a CCC staff member.
 Cell phones are not to be used during camp activities.
 We are not responsible for lost or stolen items.

 What about child safety?

 Campers are supervised at all times throughout the building and outside.
-The play area for 4-5 year old campers is enclosed and gated for security.
+The play area for 4-5-year-olds is enclosed and gated for security.
 We reserve the right to dismiss any camper whose behavior may be harmful to another camper.
-Faculty and Staff have undergone background checks prior to hiring.
+Faculty and staff have undergone background checks prior to hiring.
 Camp crew volunteers have been interviewed and approved by their school guidance counselors and the Center’s Volunteer Coordinator.
 The Center’s Education Director and Volunteer Coordinator train and supervise Camp Crew to prepare them to assist all camp activities, sign-in and sign-out.

 What if my child is ill or becomes sick at camp?

 Keep your child home if a fever is present OR illness prevents your child from participating.